okdistribute/sideguide/README.md

 Set up the script
 <code><pre>(sandbox) $ cp runserver.sh.template runserver.sh</pre></code>
 Change the details of runserver.sh for your own use.
-(ie, make sure the environment variables point to the right place for you.)
+(ie, make sure the variables point to the right place for you.)

 Run the Development Server
 <code><pre>(sandbox) $ chmod +x runserver.sh <br>(sandbox) $ ./runserver.sh</pre></code>